 A form of GPS tracking that allows users to remotely access GPS data live as it happens.
 The real-time tracking unit receives GPS signals and then transmits that information via wireless networks, allowing users to have instant access to the location of a person, vehicle, asset or object.
 This form of GPS tracking is commonly used in fleet management and auto-theft recovery applications.

-The frequency or rate in which position updates are acquired and stored to the internal memory of a GPS receiver.
-Think of the sampling rate like “bread crumbs” strong across a path, independent pieces of data that are used in conjunction with one another to provide GPS users with a way to monitor travels.
+The frequency or rate at which position updates are acquired and stored in the internal memory of a GPS receiver.
+Think of the sampling rate as “bread crumbs” strong across a path, independent pieces of data that are used in conjunction with one another to provide GPS users with a way to monitor travel.